 There are some stories which teach us, some stories that make us dream, and some stories that are so real that we cannot help but almost compare them to fiction.
-We came across one such fantastic story about bravery, realisation, and coming back to life.
+We came across one such fantastic story about ovarian torsion – the bravery of the battle , the realisation of ovarian torsion symptoms, and coming back to life.

 We bring to you Paavni’s story about what it takes to battle the unknown and how love between families and friends can get us through anything.

 1. Could you tell us a little about yourself?
 What do you do and where are you from?

 A happy-go-lucky, hyper person who believes in positivity, and tight hugs.
 That’s me!
 I am currently a Brand Manager at a digital fashion marketplace in Mumbai.
 I have moved across multiple places, within India and internationally.
 I’ve lived a part of my life in Uganda, New Zealand and India (Kolkata, Bangalore, Pune, Mumbai).
 I live with my mum, dad, a younger sister and Whisky (my doggo).
 I enjoy having great conversations over a cup of chai.

 2. How did you discover that you have Ovarian Torsion?
 How old were you and what was your reaction?